FallenMax/a18n/README.md

 }
 ```

-6. Load translation resources and specify language at the start of your application, this must be done before running any other code
+Load translation resources and specify language at the start of your application, **this must be done BEFORE running any other code**

 ```js
 import a18n from 'a18n'